UPCnet/genweb6.buildout/README.rst

  $ cp bootstrap.sh.in bootstrap.sh

- $ modify the bootstrap.sh file with your venv

- $ run the ./bootstrap.sh
+ $ run the ./bootstrap.sh venv_directory

 Check out for the available projects in the projects.cfg file.